JSTOR-Labs/plant-humanities/maize/README.md

 In addition domesticating maize by selecting for attractive characteristics such as cob size, and dispersing it throughout South America and back towards Central America, humans worked to cultivate maize, which could not have survived if left to its own devices.
 Wild teosinte is very fragile, and its pod can be shattered by the wind.
 By contrast, maize relies on humans to disperse its seeds.
 The scientific history of maize thus reveals the central and active role early Mesoamericans played in its domestication through conscious decisions in the cultivation processes.
 <param title="indigenous peoples of Central America" eid="Q13109203" aliases="Mesoamericans">
 <param ve-image
        label="Some European imperial sources contain descriptions of Indigenous understandings surrounding maize.
-In the Florentine Codex, written by a 16th-century Spanish Franciscan friar, we see images of how Nahua farmers cultivated maize using a wooden tool for digging." attribution="Wikimedia Commons"
+In the _Florentine Codex_, written by Bernardino de Sahagún, a sixteenth-century Spanish Franciscan friar, we see images of how Nahua farmers cultivated maize using a wooden tool for digging.
+Wikimedia Commons, public domain." fit="contain"
-       license="public domain"
-       fit="contain"
        url="https://upload.wikimedia.org/wikipedia/commons/thumb/0/0d/The_Florentine_Codex-_Agriculture.tiff/lossy-page1-788px-The_Florentine_Codex-_Agriculture.tiff.jpg">
 <param ve-image
-       label="The Cruz-Badiano Codex is another important source of Mesoamerican herbal knowledge.
-Written most likely in Nahuatl by an 'Indian doctor' and translated into Latin, it preserves a number of Indigenous names for crops.
-Many scholars have shown how the Indigenous names for various flowers and crops refers to its physical similarities to maize.
-For more, see Arthur O. Tucker and Jules Janick, Flora of the Codex Cruz-Badianus (Cham: Springer International Publishing, 2020)." attribution="Dumbarton Oaks"
+       label="The _Cruz-Badiano Codex_ is another important source of Mesoamerican herbal knowledge.
+Written most likely in Nahuatl by an “Indian doctor” and translated into Latin, it preserves several Indigenous names for crops.
+Many scholars have shown how the Indigenous names for various flowers and crops refers to their physical similarities to maize.
+For more, see Arthur O. Tucker and Jules Janick, _Flora of the Codex Cruz-Badianus_ (Cham, Switzerland: Springer International Publishing, 2020)." attribution="Dumbarton Oaks"
        license="public domain"
        fit="contain"
        url="https://www.doaks.org/resources/online-exhibits/epidemics/mesoamerican-herbals/health-and-commerce/@@images/image">
 <param ve-image
        label="Francisco Hernández was a Spanish physician who went on the first scientific expedition from Europe to the Americas in 1570.
 He spent four years researching how the Nahua people used plants, including maize.
-Here, Hernández writes that maize is 'exceedingly beneficial to the healthy and sick alike; it is easy to cultivate, it grows abundantly and without any risk almost anywhere it is planted, and it is hardly susceptible to damage from drought and the rigors of climate.'
-For more, see: Felipe Ledesma-Núñez, 'Colonial Epidemics and Mesoamerican Medicine in Sixteenth-Century Mexico,' Exhibit (Washington DC: Dumbarton Oaks), https://www.doaks.org/resources/online-exhibits/epidemics." attribution="Hathi Trust"
+Here, Hernández writes that maize is “exceedingly beneficial to the healthy and sick alike; it is easy to cultivate, it grows abundantly and without any risk almost anywhere it is planted, and it is hardly susceptible to damage from drought and the rigors of climate.”
+For more, see: Felipe Ledesma-Núñez, “Colonial Epidemics and Mesoamerican Medicine in Sixteenth-Century Mexico,” Exhibit (Washington, DC: Dumbarton Oaks). https://www.doaks.org/resources/online-exhibits/epidemics" attribution="Hathi Trust"
        license="public domain"
        fit="contain"